Kashmiri Pandit ATM guard shot dead by terrorists in Pulwama | Politics

 It was the first attack on a member of the minority community in Kashmir this year.

+"I am deeply saddened to know about the barbaric killing of Sanjay ji.
+The bereaved family has my deepest sympathies and unwavering support.
+Words of condemnation and condolence ring hollow as do the assurances of the government on safeguarding the lives of people.
+This killing yet again raises the troubling question on security apparatus, law and order situation in the Valley," Abdullah said.

+NC's vice president and former J-K chief minister Omar Abdullah also condemned the killing.

 ''Deeply saddened...
 Sanjay was working as a bank security guard and was killed in a militant attack earlier today.
-I unequivocally condemn this attack and send my condolences to his loved ones,'' National Conference (NC) leader Omar Abdullah said in a tweet.
+I unequivocally condemn this attack and send my condolences to his loved ones,'' Omar Abdullah said in a tweet.

 Peoples Democratic Party (PDP) chief Mehbooba Mufti accused the BJP-led Centre of failing to protect Kashmiri Pandits.
 The former Jammu and Kashmir chief minister also hit out at the perpetrators of the attack.